TykTechnologies/tyk-helm-chart/README.md

 It also means that you can bring the full features set of the Tyk API Gateway to your internal and external services from a single control plane.

-**Prerequisites**
+## Prerequisites

-- Redis installed in the cluster or reachable from K8s
+### Tyk Pro (On-prem) installation
-- MongoDB installed in the cluster, or reachable from inside K8s
+1. Redis installed in the cluster or reachable from K8s

-> MongoDB is not required for Tyk Community Edition or Hybrid Gateways
+2. MongoDB installed in the cluster, or reachable from inside K8s

 To get started quickly, you can use these rather excellent Redis and MongoDB charts to get going: